-- read and sign to say that they understand and will fully comply with the school's policies and procedures - ii. read and sign to say that they understand Parts 1 and Annex B of Keeping Children Safe in Education (September 2021) - iii. identify concerns as early as possible and provide help to prevent concerns from escalating and identify children who may be in need of extra help or who are suffering or are likely to suffer significant harm - iv. ensure there is a culture of listening to children and always considering their thoughts and wishes - v. recognising the difficulties that some children have in approaching and sharing concerns with adults, putting in place measures to build relationships - vi. attend annual whole school safeguarding training and other appropriate training identified (6 Year Pathway) - vii. provide a safe environment in which children can learn - viii. be aware that they may be asked to support a Social Worker to take decisions about individual children - ix. inform the DSL of any concerns about a child immediately - x. inform the headteacher of any concerns regarding an adult within school at the earliest opportunity - xi. inform the Chair of Governors of any concerns regarding the headteacher at the earliest opportunity - xii. act on the concern and make the referral themselves if they feel the concern is not being taken seriously.
+- i. read and sign to say that they understand and will fully comply with the school's policies and procedures - ii. read and sign to say that they understand Parts 1 and Part 5 Keeping Children Safe in Education 2022 - iii. identify concerns as early as possible and provide help to prevent concerns from escalating and identify children who may be in need of extra help or who are suffering or are likely to suffer significant harm - iv. ensure there is a culture of listening to children and always considering their thoughts and wishes

+- v. recognising the difficulties that some children have in approaching and sharing concerns with adults, putting in place measures to build relationships - vi. attend annual whole school safeguarding training and other appropriate training identified covering a range of safeguarding topics, agreed by the school - vii. provide a safe environment in which children can learn - viii. be aware that they may be asked to support a Social Worker to take decisions about individual children - ix. inform the DSL of any concerns about a child immediately - x. inform the headteacher of any concerns regarding an adult within school at the earliest opportunity - xi. inform the Chair of Governors of any concerns regarding the headteacher at the earliest opportunity - xii. act on the concern and make the referral themselves if they feel the concern is not being taken seriously.